EmilStenstrom/django-components/README.md

 #### Default and required slots

 If you use a slot multiple times, you can still mark the slot as `default` or `required`.
-For that, you must mark ONLY ONE of the identical slots.
+For that, you must mark each slot individually, e.g.:

-We recommend to mark the first occurence for consistency, e.g.:

 ```htmldjango
 <div class="calendar-component">